marta-rakowska/dareit-cloud-challenge-task-8/README.md

 ## Bonus:

-:small_blue_diamond: Provide and document a mechanism for scaling the service and delivering the content to a larger audience.
+:small_blue_diamond: Provide and document a mechanism for scaling the service and delivering the content to a larger audience.</br>
-:small_blue_diamond: Demonstrate that you have considered how a real-world solution will be hosted and scaled.
+:small_blue_diamond: Demonstrate that you have considered how a real-world solution will be hosted and scaled.</br>
 :small_blue_diamond: Explain your choices.

 ## Bonus solution: